What is Obesity?

 Why is being overweight so bad for your health?

 Being overweight is not a cosmetic issue or just a social consideration.
-The extra pounds bring with them an extraordinary amount of disease and disability, as well as a shortened lifespan.
+The extra pounds bring an extraordinary amount of disease and disability, as well as a shortened lifespan.
 Certainly being seriously overweight (100 pounds or more over the ideal body weight), markedly reduces a person’s health even at a young age.
 Being overweight or obese leads to dramatic increases in diabetes, high blood pressure, high cholesterol, heart disease, sleep disturbance, degenerative joint disease, heart attacks and strokes.
 In addition, weight gain is associated with the cellular biochemical pathways that lead to cancer.
-So, we see that the rates of many of the most common forms of cancer are substantially higher in overweight people when compared to average weight people.
+We see that the rates of many of the most common forms of cancer are substantially higher in overweight people when compared to average weight people.

 Why do some people have weight loss surgery instead of using traditional weight loss measures of diet and exercise alone?

 When obesity becomes so severe that it has negative effects on the person’s health and quality of life, they may look to a proven method of weight loss such as surgery.
 While most morbidly obese people are able to lose weight in the short term, the percentage of people that successfully keep the weight off over two years is less than 5 percent.
-Bariatric surgery has been shown to produce lasting weight loss of significant amounts of weight, as well as improve or cure numerous health risks such as hypertension, diabetes, sleep apnea, and elevated lipid levels.
+Bariatric surgery has been shown to produce lasting weight loss of significant amounts of weight, and improve or cure numerous health risks such as hypertension, diabetes, sleep apnea, and elevated lipid levels.

 Who performs weight loss surgery at Lafayette General Medical Center?